Gaboelc/Gabriel-Leon-CV/Gabriel Leon-CV.md

 **Data Analyst at SGF Global** (08/2022 – 08/2024), Heredia, Costa Rica

 - Implementation of forms and automations with Power Apps and Power Automate.
-- Support for Power BI reports.
+- Support for Power BI and Tableau reports.
 - Report creation and infrastructure with Power BI and Microsoft SQL Database.
 Implemented SQL scripts to extract data for analysis.
 - Utilized Excel and Python to perform statistical analysis on survey responses.